Business + Culture

 Libera Università Internazionale degli Studi Sociali (LUISS) is an independent, international university that focuses on the following disciplines: Economics and Finance, Business and Management, Law, and Political Science.
 It is one of the top universities in Italy for the above disciplines and is ranked #22 in QS WUR Ranking.

-Spring exams at LUISS may extend through the end of May; students must remain on-location until all assessments are complete and should a LUISS exam be scheduled after the program end date, CIEE will guarantee housing.
+Spring exams at LUISS may extend through the end of May; students must remain on-location until all assessments are complete.
+Should a LUISS exam be scheduled after the program end date, CIEE will guarantee housing.
+As it is impossible to confirm your exam schedule prior to your arrival, please book an airline ticket with a low change fee or a flexible departure date.

 Course Information